chaintrails/celestia-validator-playbooks/README.md

 -   `curl localhost:26657/status | jq '.result.node_info.id'`

-    This command queries the node's status and extracts the `NodeID` from the JSON response.
+    This command queries the node's status and extracts the `NodeID`.

 ### Generating a PeerID

 -   **PeerID**: This identifier is used for establishing peer connections and is derived from the `NodeID`.
 The format for a `PeerID` is: `<NodeID>@<host>:<port>`